ISLE 0F MAN 1986 "THE MANX MUSEUM 1886-1986"

 Great Deer on stap of France 2008

-One stamp from the set, with face value of 22p, depicting a skeleton of "The Great Deer" (Megaloceros giganteus).
-The animals was an inhabitant of Man at the close of the Great Ice Age and became extinct in prehistoric times.
+One stamp from the set, with face value of 22p, depicts a skeleton of "The Great Deer" (Megaloceros giganteus).
+These animals were inhabitants of Man at the close of the Great Ice Age and became extinct in prehistoric times.

-Megaloceros giganteus, also known as "Giant Deer" or "Irish Elk" (even thought it is not an elk, nor it unique to Ireland).
+Megaloceros giganteus, also known as "Giant Deer" or "Irish Elk" (even though it is not an elk, nor it unique to Ireland).

 The antlers were up to 50 kg in weight, which are the largest antlers of any known deer.
 Similar to modern deer, the female animals were smaller and antlerless, while males replaced their antlers every mating season.